emqx/emqx-docs/en_US/data-integration/rule-actions.md

 The current rule supports the following two actions:

-- Built-in Actions: Currently, there are only two supported built-in actions: Message republish(`republish`) and console output(`console`).
+- Built-in Actions: Currently, there are only two supported built-in actions: `republish` and `console`.

 - Data Bridges: A data bridge is a channel to the external data system.
 Rules can directly use the ID of data bridge as the action, sending the output of the rule to the data bridge for further processing.
 For details of data bridge, see [data bridges](./data-bridges.md).